Manipulating topological charges via engineering zeros of wave functions

-where $2\pi Rv_{\rm b}$ represents the phase shift induced by the background density current; see Eq. (\ref{DS}).
-The integer $Q_{\rm w}$ signifies the winding number of toroidal condensate, which can be defined as the number of times the phase winds through $2\pi$ in a closed loop counterclockwise around the ring.
-In recent experiments \cite{RyuPRL2007,RamanathanPRL2011,WrightPRL2013,RyuPRL2013,EckelNature2014}, the winding number can only be manipulated by a rotating weak link in the absence of dark solitons, which is by changing $v_{\rm b}$; however, an easier way to achieve this is by changing $v_{\rm r}$, see below.
+The evolution of winding number $\Qw$ and soliton density minimum are shown in Fig. \ref{Fig1} (b).
+It is seen that the density zeros (occur at $\vrr=0$ moments) precisely correspond to the abrupt jump points of $\Qw$.
+Moreover, the crossing direction of the zero relative velocity determines whether the winding number $\Qw$ increases or decreases.
+In recent experiments \cite{RamanathanPRL2011,WrightPRL2013,RyuPRL2013,EckelNature2014}, the winding number can only be manipulated by a rotating weak link in the absence of dark solitons, which is achieved by changing the quantized persistent currents.
+Here we show that a much easier way to achieve this is by changing $\vrr$ and the soliton motion can also modulate the continuous persistent currents.